marekmurawski/restrict_php/README.md

 Users having administrator role can ***always*** edit and create PHP code.
 By default the plugin also assigns the ***edit_parts_php*** permission	to developer role (if it exists).

 A side effect of this plugin is ability to make page parts containing php code read only for unauthorised users.
-You just put _any_ php code into part contents and users without ***edit_parts_php*** permission won't be able to alter this page part, however they ***can*** delete it!
+You just put _any_ php code into part contents and users without ***edit_parts_php*** permission won't be able to alter this page part

+Unauthorised users *can't delete* page-parts containing PHP code (new in 0.0.2).

 ## Installation & Documentation